thesammykins/context-mcp/README.md

 - **Get Context** - Retrieve summarized information about prior work by ID
 - **Project-scoped** - All entries are organized by project to keep context relevant
 - **LLM-powered Summarisation** - Automatic summarisation using OpenAI-compatible APIs
-- **SQLite Storage** - Fast, local database with full-text search capabilities
+- **SQLite Storage** - Fast, local database with full-text search capabilities (stored locally on your machine)
 - **Comprehensive Error Handling** - Graceful fallbacks and detailed error reporting

 ## Installation